iankorf/sequence_models/README.md

 + Accuracy: ACC = (TP + TN) / (TP + TN + FP + FN)
 + F1 score: F1 = 2TP / (2TP + FP + FN)

 Which is the best way to evaluate a discriminator?
-There is no single best way but a bad way is to focus on one.
+There is no single best way, but a bad way is to focus on one.
 For example, it is easy to optimize sensitivity and end up with terrible specificity and vice-versa.